ATTN:

 ATTN:, Inc. (stylized in all lowercase) is a digital media company based in Los Angeles, California.
 As of January 2018, the company receives millions of monthly video views, primarily on social media platforms like Facebook, Instagram, TikTok, and YouTube.

 ATTN: was founded in 2014 by Matthew Segal and Jarrett Moreno.
 According to the company, they "break down important societal topics and conversations into digestible, entertaining videos and series across all platforms and are leaders when it comes to reaching people who want context on the issues and conversations that matter to them".
-The New York Times called ATTN:, "particularly skilled at translating complicated issues into short, cogent content."
+The New York Times stated that ATTN: is "particularly skilled at translating complicated issues into short, cogent content."

 In May 2022, Candle Media announced that it would acquire ATTN: for $100 million.